 Hello, everyone!
 Here is another edition of my journey as a referee in the independent professional wrestling scene.
 My latest booking was a few weeks ago at Empire State Wrestling’s “Sky Is The Limit” in North Tonawanda, N.Y.
 This was my first event back at ESW’s stomping grounds in the St. Johnsburg Fire Hall since last fall and was pretty pumped going into the event as it was highly anticipated among the fans and everyone involved.
+These are my thoughts as Sky was the Limit.

 The event featured All-Elite Wrestling signees The Lucha Bros and Maxwell Jacob Friedman (MJF).
 With such big names on the card, tickets were purchased at a much quicker rate than normal and prompted ESW promoter Brett Mednik to get in touch with everyone on the roster to see how many spare tickets were still unsold and announce that the commentators table and merchandise tables were being removed to fit as many people as possible into the venue.
 Thus it came to no shock that a week later, it was announced that “Sky Is The Limit” was sold out beforehand – a first for the promotion.
 Alas, everyone involved was super optimistic leading into the day.